AlbertoFoti/FinancialPlanner/README.md

 Current Stable Version : **Version 0.2.6**

 ## For Final Users
 There isn't a proper installation procedure yet.
+(The product is still in development)

 ## Future Objectives
 - Deployment (installer wizard or something similar)